pycom/pydocs/content/pymakr/toolsfeatures.md

 To test code on a device, create a new `.py` file or open an existing one, type the desired code, save the file and then press the `Run` button.
 This will run the code directly onto the Pycom board and output the results of the script to the REPL.

 {{% hint style="info" %}}
-Changes made to files won’t be automatically uploaded to the board upon restarting or exiting the `Run` feature, as the Pycom board will not store this code.
+Changes made to files won't be automatically uploaded to the board upon restarting or exiting the `Run` feature, as the Pycom board will not store this code.
 In order to push the code permanently to a device, use the `Upload` feature.
 {{< /hint >}}

 ## Projects